Jettcodey/TikTok-Downloader/README.md

 - Solve a simple puzzle to verify you're human, and accept/deny cookies (these will be deleted post-download).
 - When prompted with a Login Popup, select **"Continue as Guest"**.
 - The browser will scroll through the profile, saving links to a text file (`Username_combined_links.txt`) in the default storage location.
-- The downloader will then retrieve all video/image posts from the saved links.
+- The downloader will then retrieve all video/image posts from the saved links and begin Downloading.

 #### 3. Mass Download from Text File Links
 - Create a `.txt` file with each TikTok link* on a new line.